paulbricman/paulbricman.github.io/_pages/bookshelf.md

-Those are the books I've read at least in part since the somewhat arbitrary moment of getting a reMarkable tablet, as it marked a big change in my reading setup.
+Those are the books I've read at least in part since the somewhat arbitrary moment of getting a reMarkable tablet, as it marked a big change in my reading habits.
 Even if I'm reading on e-ink, I love to wander around physical libraries in search for titles.
 I'm reading for three main reasons: to be inspired, to be mindblown, and to be entertained.
 Bold entries are all-time favorites.